This post may contain affiliate links. Please see disclosure policy here.

 The cake can be left at room temperature until ready to serfe.
 If you aren’t going to be eating it for a few days keep it covered with plastic wrap in the refrigerator.
 Insert a few toothpicks into the top of the cake before covering with plastic wrap to prevent it from sticking to the cake.

-If you love orange cake, check out more of my favorite cake recipes:
+Check out more of my favorite cake recipes:

 Be sure and follow me over on You Tube for weekly cooking demos.